ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IThirdBodyFunction.rst

 IThirdBodyFunction
 ==================

-.. py:class:: IThirdBodyFunction
+.. py:class:: ansys.stk.core.stkobjects.astrogator.IThirdBodyFunction

    object

    Properties for a Third Body propagator function.
 The IAgComponentInfo object returned by the mode property can be cast to IAgVAGravityFieldFunction or IAgVAPointMassFunction depending on the selected ModeType.

-.. py:currentmodule:: ansys.stk.core.stkobjects.astrogator
+.. py:currentmodule:: IThirdBodyFunction

 Overview
 --------